dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 Built-in `State` functions such as `evalState`, `execState`, `get`, `put` and `modify` are implemented in MIL and this code is emitted at the beginning of every program together with other built-in functions and data types.
-`evalState` creates a reference with the initial state value that it is given and runs a given `State` computation with this reference as an argument.
-`execState` does the same, but in addition it reads the reference to get the final state value out and returns it. `get` and `put` are wrappers around `read_ref` and `write_ref` respectively. `modify` is a more high-level combination of these two with a given state transformation function applied in between.
+The function `evalState` creates a reference with the initial state value that it is given and runs a given `State` computation with this reference as an argument.
+The same happends in `execState`, but in addition it reads the reference to get the final state value out and returns it. `get` and `put` are wrappers around `read_ref` and `write_ref` respectively. `modify` is a more high-level combination of these two with a given state transformation function applied in between.

 ### Exceptions